Against Me! as the Eternal Cowboy: Release

 The album's title and track listing were announced in September 2003, followed by news that the band's previous label No Idea Records would release the singles for "Cavalier Eternal" and "Sink, Florida, Sink", using alternate versions of the songs from the recording sessions, including the version of "Cavalier Eternal" recorded at Ardent.

 Critical reception

-Critic Charles Spano of Allmusic gave Against Me! as the Eternal Cowboy four stars out of five, remarking that "the Gainesville, FL, outfit may have embraced a slightly slicker production than with its fan favorite, Reinventing Axl Rose, but no matter how you stack it, As the Eternal Cowboy is an accomplished record of country-folk-punk that would only qualify as over-polished by the most hard-lined, anti-bar code punk kids' criteria."
+Critic Charles Spano of AllMusic gave Against Me! as the Eternal Cowboy four stars out of five, remarking that "the Gainesville, FL, outfit may have embraced a slightly slicker production than with its fan favorite, Reinventing Axl Rose, but no matter how you stack it, As the Eternal Cowboy is an accomplished record of country-folk-punk that would only qualify as over-polished by the most hard-lined, anti-bar code punk kids' criteria."
 He also called it "one of the few early-2000s punk albums that transcends its genre and has the rock & roll clout to storm the mainstream."
-Nick Greer of Sputnikmusic also scored the album four out of five, noting that "This CD is the first in their discography to include a more rock feel to the music.
-The drumming is slower, the background vocals less prominent, the singing less gruff and less like screaming.
-Some songs are riff-based instead of chord progression-based, which utterly betrays punk and folk alike for rock and roll.
-This change, an obvious turnoff for original fans, isn't terrible."